Hoshikara/unnamed-sdvx-clone/README.md

 # [Download](https://drive.google.com/file/d/1XQIqtJZEqpfGbOSOQJgqvaxdm_jeV2Sj/view?usp=sharing)

-# DO NOT UPDATE YOUR GAME IF YOU USE THIS BUILD

 A fork to build a version of USC without the laser changes implemented around April 2021.
 There has been some work to cherry-pick commits from USC's `develop` branch with a few omissions (see commit history of the `personal` branch).

 Some extra changes made with no oversight so be aware: